 iPhone and iPod touch: Charging the battery

 iPhone and iPod touch have an internal rechargeable battery.
-Learn how to charge the battery and troubleshoot charging issues.
+Learn how to charge the battery and resolve charging issues.

-- For the quickest charge, connect the device to a power outlet using the USB cable that came with the device and an Apple USB power adapter.
+- For the quickest charge, connect your device to a power outlet using the USB cable that came with your device and an Apple USB power adapter.

-- Connect the device directly to a USB port on your computer (not an external keyboard) using the USB cable that came with the device.
-Your computer must be turned on and not in sleep or standby mode; otherwise, the battery may drain instead of charge.
+- Connect your device to a USB port on your computer (not an external keyboard) using the USB cable that came with the device.
+Your computer must be on.

 - Depending on the computer, your device may charge quicker if you remove all USB devices except the keyboard and mouse.

-- If using a portable computer, make sure it is plugged in to power and that the display (or lid) is open.
-If the display is closed, the computer may go into standby, sleep, or hibernation mode and the device may not charge.
+- If you're using a portable computer, make sure it's plugged in to power and that the display (or lid) is open.

 If you sync or use the device while charging the battery, your device might take longer to charge.

-Note: If this alert appears and nothing is connected to the dock connector, verify that the dock connector is free of debris.
+Try another cable or accessory.
+If either of these alerts appear and nothing is connected to the dock connector, make sure that the dock connector is free of debris.

 Charging information for iPhone models sold in China

 iPhone models sold in China can charge while turned off.
-When iPhone is off and connected to a charger or computer, a lightning-bolt icon appears on the display to indicate charging:
+When iPhone is off and connected to a charger or computer, this battery image will appear displaying the current battery level.

-The battery indicator icon in the upper-right corner of the screen shows battery charging status and about how much charge is left in the battery.
-When connected to a power source, a small lightning icon will appear next to the battery icon:
+The battery indicator in the upper-right corner of the screen shows battery charging status and about how much charge is left in the battery.
+When connected to a power source, a small lightning bolt will appear next to the battery.